BULK PURCHASE DISCOUNTS

 Author’s Note About the Pennywhistle Series

 Who’s the tall, tiger-muscled stranger in a smart scarlet uniform aiming an extraordinary rifle?
 Bloody likely it’s Tom Pennywhistle.
 He’s a Royal Marine captain who is always first into the fray, whether battling on the rolling decks of a frigate at sea or storming an enemy fort inland.
 The Pennywhistle series chronicles his adventures during the Napoleonic Wars.
 Active’s Measure, book one, takes him to the Adriatic aboard HMS Active.
-The King’s Scarlet, book two, has him trapped behind French lines in Spain.
-Blue Water, Scarlet Tide takes Pennywhistle to America where he participates in the capture of Washington, DC.
+The King’s Scarlet has him trapped behind French lines in Spain.
+Blue Water, Scarlet Tide takes him to the Chesapeake where fights a series of hit and run battles with American militia as well as slave catchers.
+Capital’s Punishment details the fall of Washington.
+Bellerophon’s Champion, records his baptism of fire at Trafalgar.
 While the books are fiction, Pennywhistle’ s persona is loosely based on an actual Royal Marine of the period, Captain Thomas Inch.

 Bellerophon’s Champion: Pennywhistle at Trafalgar